 Yumi has two sons, both at The Infants’ Home.
 Caleb, aged four, and his little brother Micah, aged one and a half.
-Following a number of seemingly unconnected health challenges, he was diagnosed with Williams syndrome at age 2: “to be given the diagnosis of Williams syndrome was actually a bit of a relief, because it made sense of everything.
+Following a number of seemingly unconnected health challenges, Caleb was diagnosed with Williams syndrome at age 2.
+“To be given the diagnosis of Williams syndrome was actually a bit of a relief, because it made sense of everything.
 Suddenly we understood why he is the way he is, why he had all of these seemingly unconnected medical problems, so it was an answer.
 It was still hard, but as my husband said, ‘out of all the disabilities out there, this is one of the better ones that he could have’.”

 Caleb has a speech and language delay, apraxia of speech (difficulty in sequencing what he says), problems with fine motor skills, spatial awareness and depth perception, and some behavioural challenges.

 At Caleb’s former childcare centre his therapists weren’t able to travel to assist Caleb and his educators.
 Yumi says “I felt like I was doing a lot of work in having to communicate between all these therapists, I was trying to almost educate or train his educators, in terms of how he needed to be supported.”
 This prompted Yumi to investigate alternative inclusive childcare options.

 Yumi turned to an online support group for parents of children with additional needs to ask for recommendations.
 After finding that The Infants’ Home had vacancies for both Caleb and Micah, and hearing positive reviews, Yumi was happy to enrol at The Infants’ Home.

 Caleb was able to immediately access the support of our onsite health professionals including Justine, our Occupational Therapist, Simone, one of our Speech Therapists, and Meryl, our Early Childhood Health Nurse.